aicis/fresco/doc/source/glossary.rst

    composite protocol

       A *native* protocol is a protocol that is supported directly by a given protocol suite.
-The BGW suite contains native protocols for addition and multiplication, for example.
+The SPDZ suite contains native protocols for addition and multiplication, for example.
 A *composite* protocol is a protocol that is built from simpler protocols.
 For example, in the SPDZ suite you can easily obtain a composite protocol for comparison, or sorting.